ChristianCricchi/MilestoneProject1/README.md

    3. It is also important to keep the documentation to a minimun.
 4. *Simplify* the features.
    1. Maintain a manageble schedule, and establish your critical milestones.
+5. *Now* new idea can be posponed for a future release.
+6. *Identify* what need to be done now and what can wait.
+7. *Create* your Sprint.
+   1. Sprint is a diratiom in time in which you commit to building something.